 How do you know what you are entitled to when it comes to the custody of children, and your visitation rights?
 Ultimately, speaking with a highly experienced family law attorney is in your best interest.
 A lawyer who focuses on the rights of parents and extended family members can educate you regarding the law, what your rights are, and what you cannot do.
 In every situation, the court's primary concern is the well-being and stability of the children.
-Because of that, many factors come into play when determining the rights of a mother, father, stepparent, or grandparent.Contact Adams & Luka Today
+As a result, many factors come into play when determining the rights of a mother, father, stepparent, or grandparent.Biological Parent’s Rights

 As a parent, you may feel that you have certain rights when it comes to time-sharing of your children, financial support, or other matters.
 Grandparents may be concerned whether they have custody or visitation rights, particularly if a parent or parents seem unsuited for caring for children (drug or alcohol addiction, or some manner of instability).
 Stepparents frequently are not sure where to draw the line when it comes to a spouse's children, or whether adoption may be a possibility.
-At Adams & Luka, our family law attorneys are ready to answer your questions, and provide the legal guidance you need to understand your options and work toward your desired results.
-Contact our office now for a free consultation at 407-872-0303 or 352-357-4084 and let us begin work on your case.
+At Adams & Luka, we work on behalf of our clients to achieve your desired result when possible, whether it pertains to asserting your rights as a mother, father, stepparent, or grandparent.
+We understand that the laws in Florida pertaining to the custody and visitation of children are complex, and therefore we work to help you understand the process and what is required to meet your goals.
+Our family law attorneys are ready to answer your questions and provide the legal guidance you need to understand your options and work toward your desired results.
+Contact our office now for a free consultation at 407-872-0303 or 352-357-4084 and let us begin working on your case.